CONTACT US

 -d-

 DATA COLLECTION NOTICE [link to pdf in district policy manual] - Notice to parents in the student registration packet regarding student information collected by the district.
-NOTE: this document is presented to be accepted, but is only a notice.
+NOTE: this document is presented to be accepted but is only a notice.
 Parents can submit the directory information withhold release using the documents linked above.

 DATA GOVERNANCE PLAN [link to pdf in district policy manual]